 The Issuer is a 100 per cent. owned subsidiary and as such is under the control of AIB.
+AIB is effectively under the control of the State, in particular, the Minister for Finance.
 At the date of this Base Prospectus, the Issuer is not aware of any arrangement the operation of which may at a date subsequent to the date of this Prospectus result in a change in control of the Issuer.
 The Issuer does not have any subsidiaries.

 No specific measures have been put in place by the Issuer to ensure that AIB's control of the Issuer is not abused.
-However the Issuer and AIB are both regulated and supervised by the Financial Regulator under the Irish Banking Code (see Regulation of Banks and Residential Lending) and two of the Issuer's directors are not at the date of this Base Prospectus employees of any member of the Group (see Board of Directors and Management and Administration of the Issuer).
+However the Issuer and AIB are both regulated and supervised by the Central Bank under the Irish Banking Code (see Regulation of Banks and Residential Lending) and two of the Issuer's directors are not at the date of this Base Prospectus employees of any member of the Group (see Board of Directors and Management and Administration of the Issuer).